foobarjohnny/github_mytest1/README.md

 # mygithubtest1
-My first test on github.
+Hi, this is my first test on github.